jaberkro/jaberkro/README.md

 - 👋 Hi, I’m @jaberkro
 - 👀 I’m interested in C, C++ and interactive installations
-- 🌱 I’m currently learning at Codam College
+- 🌱 I’m currently learning at Codam Coding College
 - 📫 How to reach me: info@jorienaberkrom.com

 <!---